Exploring the Wonders of Hegra and Al Ula

 Of course, we were getting rather hungry after all these explorations, so we headed off to a secret location provided by the local people to take a much-needed food break.

-With our bellies full of delicious Saudi food, we were entertained by a local musicians who sang us some songs about the mishaps of the newlyweds and then went to see more rock inscriptions and enjoyed the views.
+With our bellies full of delicious Saudi food, we were entertained by a local musicians who sang us some songs about the mishaps of the newlyweds.
+Afterwards we ventured to discover more rock inscriptions and enjoyed the views.

 Old Town Al Ula At Night